hwmrocker/timeturner/README.md

     - [ ] e.g. new new add alias with setting passive to true
 - [ ] list
   - [ ] split up multiday activities
+  - [ ] holidays should not count as work time
+    - [ ] it should also not count as missing work time
   - [ ] group by year, month, week, day
   - [ ] add option to show only open activities
   - [ ] add tests

+- [ ] export
+  - [ ] probably like list --format jsonl

 - [ ] undo (revert the last change)
 - [ ] confirm changes that would modify other entries